steve-rodri/express-react-one-model/README.md

 ### Deliverables
 -  Create 4 students. **You are not required to create seed data for Class or Intructor, we will build this out next week**
--  In `server.js` initiate routes for the index route and the create route.
+-  In `server.js` initiate routes for the index route and the create route, delete is fair game(it will not be counted against your completion mark if it doesn't work).
 -  Student routes should use a `'/students'` endpoint.

 ## Getting started on the front-end